mui/material-ui/docs/pages/blog/remote-award-win.md

 – [Job van der Voort](https://www.linkedin.com/in/jobvo/), CEO, and Co-founder of Remote.

-In judging, [Hailley Griffis](https://www.linkedin.com/in/hailleygriffis/), Head of Communications & Content at Buffer remarked:

 > MUI is the definition of small and mighty.
 I am blown away by their commitment to building a company in their own way while achieving powerful results for themselves, their community, and their customers.

+– [Hailley Griffis](https://www.linkedin.com/in/hailleygriffis/), Head of Communications & Content at Buffer

 ## Reflections from MUI's leadership